Core Faculty

 Anne Gebelein, Associate Director, Associate Professor in Residence, El Instituto

 Anne Gebelein is the Associate Director of El Instituto and Associate Professor in Residence.
 She received her doctorate in Hispanic Literatures from Yale University's Department of Spanish and Portuguese.
 Anne teaches a wide variety of courses in Latino and Latin American Studies, with a focus on migration, human rights, and border studies.
-She is faculty Co-Chair of Service Learning for the university, the ECE coordinator for Latin American Studies, and she directs community outreach efforts for El Instituto.
+She is the faculty Co-Chair of Service Learning for the university, the ECE coordinator for Latin American Studies, and she directs community outreach efforts for El Instituto.

 The graduate and undergraduate courses I teach examine the historical origins of the broad, transnational and interdisciplinary fields of Latin(o) American history, with special emphasis on the history of Greater Mexico (including the Mexico/US border and the Mexican diaspora).
 Topics analyzed in my courses include economic and political imperialism, human rights, migration, cultural nationalism, political membership, gender relations, race and racism, identity formation, religion, labor, immigration law, and the arts.

 Professor Rios served as director of the Institute for Puerto Rican and Latino Studies (IPRLS) from March 2009 to December 2010 and was associate director of IPRLS during 1997-2003.
-She is the author of many publications and papers examining mass media processes, audience and content, and aspects of ethnicity, race, culture and gender.
+She is the author of many publications and papers examining mass media processes, audience and content, and aspects of ethnicity, race, culture, and gender.

 Rodolfo Fernandez, Assistant Professor in Residence, Historian

-Rodolfo Fernández is an historian of Latin America specializing in modern Mexico.
+Rodolfo Fernández is a historian of Latin America specializing in modern Mexico.
 He received his Ph.D. from Georgetown University and has taught at Georgetown, Brandeis, Tufts, Boston University, and Boston College.
 His research focuses on the intersection of industrialization, urbanization, and revolution in Mexico.
 He joined the Instituto in 2018 and teaches Latin American history surveys as well as more focused classes on topics such as colonial history and modern Mexico.

 Bethsaida Nieves, Visiting Assistant Professor, El Instituto